-After going to Las Vegas, New York and Florida I had some big expectations about L.A. but there is one major difference; people actually live here.
 I know that people live in those other places but when you visit them there are mainly tourists around.
-Los Angeles however had a nice mix.
+Los Angeles, however, had a nice mix.
 Santa Monica Boulevard was the nearest beach to our hotel and it was just as nice as expected.
 The busy main road can be heard from the beach and it doesn’t have the same attraction as Venice Beach but it’s still pretty good.
-Santa Monica has some excellent shops so definitely set some time aside to explore the promenade.

 Famous for its luxury shopping, premium price tags and its proper rich clientele, Rodeo Drive is beyond boring.
-There’s sod all atmosphere, the shops are ok if you’ve a) made an appointment and b) got shit loads of money.
+There’s sod all atmosphere, the shops are ok if you’ve a) made an appointment and b) got sh*t loads of money.
 If you haven’t then the whole road is rather redundant.
-There’s also a lack of buzz in the bars and cafes in this two mile long road.
-When we were wondering around the streets looking at the bored sales assistants a bellringer/mayor came up to us and asked for us all to have a picture together.
+There’s also a lack of buzz in the bars and cafes in this two-mile long road.
+When we were wandering around the streets looking at the bored sales assistants a bellringer/mayor came up to us and asked for us all to have a picture together.
 We of course said yes because this was literally the most exciting thing that happened to us on Rodeo Drive.

 Hollywood and Walk of Fame

-My hand is the same size as Michael Douglas which is probably the only thing that we have in common.
+My hand is the same size as Michael Douglas which is probably the only thing that we have in common, that and a love for beautiful women, lolz bantz.
 Along the Walk of Fame and outside Grauman’s Chinese Theatre are people/wannabe actors dressed as film characters.
 Captain Sparrow is a very popular choice of costume, there was about 100 of them.
 They’ll charge you $5 for a picture with them which is a bloody good business venture as a lot of kids were having their picture taken with the characters.
-The Hollywood sign is and looks exactly the same as you’d expect; and there is a touristy feel about the place.
-19 year old me didn’t know many of the stars on the Walk of Fame, however now that I’m 28 I’m sure I would be a lot more excited at seeing Bug Bunny’s star.
+The Hollywood sign is and looks exactly the same as you’d expect, and there is a touristy feel about the place.
+19 year old me didn’t know many of the stars on the Walk of Fame, however now that I’m 28 I’m sure that I would be a lot more excited at seeing Bug Bunny’s star.
 Or perhaps not.